nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 		If the value is less than zero throw ArgumentException with the message: "University capacity cannot be a negative value!"

 	RequiredSubjects – IReadOnlyCollection<int> - A collection of integer values, representing the subject ids of all the subjects on which the student has to have the exams covered.

+### Constructor

+A University should take the following values upon initialization:

+	int universityId, string universityName, string category, int capacity, ICollection<int> requiredSubjects

+### Data

+	Models – IReadOnlyCollection<ISubject>

+## Behavior

+###void AddModel(ISubject subject)

+	Adds a Subject in the collection.

+###ISubject FindById(int id)

+	Returns a Subject with the given id, if it exists in the repository, otherwise returns null.

+### ISubject FindByName(string name)

+	Returns a Subject with the given name, if it exists in the repository, otherwise returns null.